Coralesoft/OpenwrtCloudflare/README.md

 ## pi-cloudflared-install-openwrt.sh
-This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi running OpenWrt The script pulls down the latest version of cloduflared and installs it, sets up the service to run it, creates the required config in the cloudflare console and  system files, sets up the service to check for new updates daily, creats a service to monitor the tunnel is up and running
+This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi running OpenWrt The script pulls down the latest version of cloduflared and installs it
+- sets up the service to run it
+- creates the required config in the cloudflare console and  system files
+- sets up the service to check for new updates daily
+- creats a service to monitor the tunnel is up and running

 ### Prerequisite:
 - You have a active cloudflare account